dgiot/eip/active/0002-new-config-syntax.md

-# New Configuration Syntax for EMQ X v5.0
+# New Configuration Syntax for DGIOT v5.0

 ## Abstract

-Introduce a new configuration format in EMQX v5.0 release.
+Introduce a new configuration format in DGIOT v5.0 release.

 ## Motivation